-There are people in Hawaii doing 100 mile ‘races’.
+There are people in Hawaii doing 100 mile ‘races’ with a cutoff time – meaning you must finish the race within 36 hours.

-Ultra running is something I’ve never thought of doing – in Hawaii, or anywhere.
-I think the farthest I’ve ran has been about 12 miles or so.
+Ultra running is something I’ve only recently thought of doing – in Hawaii, and my first one will likely be in Thailand in 2015.
+Pre-2014, I think the farthest I ever ran was about 12-15 miles.
 I wasn’t keeping track at the time, it was just a very good run so I kept going for a few hours.
 It usually is not like that for me, running has always been fun for short runs – but for long, no. Not at all really.

 I’ve done triathlons, 10K running races, long bike races of 100 miles.

-Recently I saw videos of Michael Arnstein, ultra-runner, that ran 100 miles and then climbed a 6,200 foot mountain in 2 hours the next day.
+Recently I saw videos of Michael Arnstein, accomplished ultra-runner, that ran 100 miles and then climbed a 6,200 foot mountain in just two hours the next day.
 Apparently he wasn’t sore.
 This inspired me.
 Not to try it – but, to write more about it, so I looked up ultra-running in Hawaii and found the HURT group.

-HURT is Hawaii Ultra Running Team.
-Their next race is January 14th AND 15th, 2012.
+HURT means the Hawaii Ultra Running Team.
+Their next race is January 17th AND 18th, 2015.
 You know that’s a sick race when they announce that the race covers 2 days!
-They start at 6 am. on the 14th, apparently.
-The record holder, Gary Robbins, did the race in just over 20 hours.
+They start at 6 a.m. on the 17th, apparently.
+The record holder, Gary Robbins, did the race in just 21 hours 34 minutes in 2014.
 They need volunteers, so if you want something fun to do – go help out and see firsthand what these nuts are all about.

 Specifically they need Hawaii volunteers to: